Dorothy Q. Thomas, Interim President and CEO

-Dorothy Q. Thomas is an independent scholar and human rights consultant.
-From 2009-2011 she served as a research associate at the School of Oriental and African Studies at the University of London and was a 2008 visiting fellow at the London School of Economics' Centre for the Study of Human Rights.
+An independent scholar and human rights consultant, Thomas has played an important role in advancing human rights initiatives within the U.S. and beyond.
+Most recently, she served as senior strategy consultant to the Sunrise Initiative on Human Rights in the United States.
+From 2009 to 2011, she was a research associate at the School of Oriental and African Studies at the University of London.
+In 2008, she held a visiting fellowship at the London School of Economics' Centre for the Study of Human Rights.

-In 2005, Thomas co-founded the U.S. Human Rights Fund, a collaborative grant making initiative that supports domestic human rights work in the United States.
-Previously, she was the founding director of the Human Rights Watch Women's Rights Division, and served in that position from 1990-1998.
+In 2005, Thomas co-founded the U.S. Human Rights Fund, a collaborative grant making initiative to support domestic human rights work in the United States.
+She was the founding director of the Human Rights Watch Women's Rights Division, serving in that position from 1990 to 1998.